Quickstart: Use Azure Redis in Python

 Create a Python script to access your cache

-Create a Python script that uses either Microsoft Entra ID or access keys to connect to Azure Cache for Redis.
-We recommend that you use Microsoft Entra ID.
+Create a Python script to that uses either Microsoft Entra ID or access keys to connect to your Redis instance.
+We recommend you use Microsoft Entra ID.

 Enable Microsoft Entra ID authentication on your cache